 The other girl smiled.
 "Yeah."

-"That's cool."
-Dawn looked over at the other slayer.
-"Race you back to the cemetery?"
+"That's cool.
+Race you back to the cemetery?"

 "You're on," Faith said and took off running.

-"No fair," Dawn laughed as she tried to catch her.
+"No fair."
+Dawn laughed as she tried to catch her.
 She didn't really care though that Faith was winning.
 All she could think of was Kevin and how she could still feel the touch of his hand on hers.

 Faith slept in late the next morning.
 Giles was already up when she finally opened her eyes.
 She walked down to find him drinking coffee and staring out the window.
 "What's wrong?"